BoBkiNN/sonatype-maven-central-publisher/README.md

 These tasks provide **manual control and bulk automation** for Sonatype Portal deployments.
 They are **not bound to specific project configurations** — instead they operate using stored deployment IDs and Sonatype credentials defined in your `SonatypePublishExtension`.

+Deployments statuses is stored in `<root project>/build/sonatypePublish/deployments.json`:
+`current` - currently unpublished deployments.
+They are used in tasks `published` - published deployments, exists just for informational purposes

 All tasks use credentials defined in your plugin extension:
 ```kotlin
 sonatypePublish {